Atlantic Europe

-Atlantic Europe is a geographical term for the western portion of Europe which borders the Atlantic Ocean.
+Atlantic Europe encompasses the western portion of Europe which borders the Atlantic Ocean.
 The term may refer to the idea of Atlantic Europe as a cultural unit and/or as a biogeographical region.

-It comprises the Atlantic Isles (Great Britain and Ireland), Iceland, Belgium, the Netherlands, the central and northern regions of Portugal, northwestern and northern Spain (including Galicia, Asturias, Cantabria, Southern Basque Country, and some portions of Castile and León), the southwestern and western portion of France (Northern Basque Country), western Scandinavia as well as western and northern Germany.
+It comprises Ireland, Great Britain, Iceland, Belgium, the Netherlands, the central and northern regions of Portugal, northwestern and northern Spain (including Galicia, Asturias, Cantabria, Southern Basque Country, and some portions of Castile and León), the southwestern and western portion of France (Northern Basque Country), western Scandinavia as well as western and northern Germany.

 Weather and overall physical conditions are relatively similar along this area (with the exception of parts of Scandinavia and the Baltic), resulting in similar landscapes with common endemic plant and animal species.
 From a strictly physical point of view most of the Atlantic European shoreline can be considered a single biogeographical region.
 Physical geographers label this biogeographical area as the European Atlantic Domain, part of the Euro-Siberian botanic region.